-- Student Counseling Center (SCC) services are advertised to all incoming students via a brochure given to them as part of orientation.
+- Counseling & Psychological Services (CAPS) services are advertised to all incoming students via a brochure given to them as part of orientation.

-- Trained mental health professionals in the Student Counseling Center (253-692-4522) are available at no additional charge to all students enrolled at UW Tacoma.
+- Trained mental health professionals in Counseling & Psychological Services (253-692-4522) are available at no additional charge to all students enrolled at UW Tacoma.

-- Advanced training and supervision: Doctoral psychology interns at the SCC receive specific advanced training and supervision in suicide assessment, intervention and documentation.
+- Advanced training and supervision: Doctoral psychology interns at CAPS receive specific advanced training and supervision in suicide assessment, intervention and documentation.

-- Referral to professionals in the community is provided when off-campus treatment is preferred by a student, or when SCC staff are not able to meet treatment needs.
-Psychiatric evaluation and treatment is available off campus via referral from the SCC's licensed psychologist.
+- Referral to professionals in the community is provided when off-campus treatment is preferred by a student, or when staff are not able to meet treatment needs.
+Psychiatric evaluation and treatment is available off campus via referral from our licensed psychologist.
 CRISIS LINE: 1-800-576-7764

 - Campus Safety (253-692-4416 or 2-4416 from a campus phone) is on duty 24/7.
 Our Safety and Security staff can connect to other UW support staff, Tacoma Police, or Tacoma emergency services as needed.

-- Transportation to local hospitals: If urgent transportation to a local hospital is needed, but an ambulance is not necessary, staff in Campus Safety, SCC, or the Student & Enrollment Services Office can arrange for taxi service.
+- Transportation to local hospitals: If urgent transportation to a local hospital is needed, but an ambulance is not necessary, staff in Campus Safety, Counseling & Psychological Services, or the Student Affairs office can arrange for taxi service.

 - No Weapons Policy: Reducing access to weapons is a proven approach to reducing suicides.
 Weapons are not allowed on our campus.